gitAjjk/-ShaftlessClock-Pub/README.md

 - Make sure enough flanges and distancekeepers are produced.
 - Use flanges as template for drilling the three holes in the LP's.
 - Rings:
-  - Use complete ring, takes more material waste
+  - Use complete ring, takes more material waste, or use single piece.
   - Use distancekeepers to glue/screw the ring-segments to stirdy, solid, complete ring.

 e.g.: